 Decide Your Reason

-First and foremost, a crate is not an efficient tool to use as punishment or for when you are bored of your Australian Shepherd.
 If you want to crate train your Australian Shepherd properly, your aim needs to be to teach them that their crate is a safe place.
 If your pup learns early on that they will be put in their crate for the wrong reasons, it will prove much harder to convince them to obey when you need them to go into their crate.

 The main reasons you should crate train your Australian Shepherd include:

-- When you leave for a relatively long amount of time
+- When you leave for several hours

 - When your Aussie is going to bed